Experts and Gatekeepers

 As the Chosen One, Jesus acts as both the gate and the rightful gatekeeper to the Father.
 We are, therefore, blessed by his revelation, the knowledge of the True Way to Life.
 At the same time, we have no reason to fear the imposters who would attempt to bar us from our place in the kingdom.

-For unless they repent, the only gates that they’ll ever see are the gates of hell.
+For unless they repent, the only gates that they’ll ever see would be the gates of hell.